sheroine/IGME-230/230-project-1-content.md

 ## About the Developer

 My name is Mandy, I am a second year majoring in Game Design and Development at RIT.
+I can program with C#, write HTML and CSS, and use Photoshop and Krita for making art.
+I